Introduction to oneworld - an alliance of the world's leading airlines working as one

 Royal Jordanian,the first airline from the Middle East to find a home with any of the global airline alliances and the first in the region to be privatised.
 RJ flies to 50 destinations in more than 30 countries, carrying 3 million passengers a year.

 S7 Airlinesis one of Russia's biggest domestic airlines – and the leader in terms of customer service quality and innovation.
 It is the first carrier in Russia to convert to an all Western-built Airbus and Boeing fleet and the first to adopt full electronic ticketing and on-line reservations and sales.
-It serves more than 100 destinations in 30 countries, carrying more than 7 million passengers a year.
+It serves around 120 destinations in 30 countries, carrying more than 10 million passengers a year.

 SriLankan Airlines,was the first airline from the Indian subcontinent to join any of the global alliances.
 Worldwide, it serves more than 30 destinations in 20 countries.

 Offering better facilities on the ground